rhiannonmcn/Love-Light-Photography/README.md

 * For better UX design, each of the social media links open in a new tab.

-* The Facebook, Instagram and Youtube links are purely for educational purposes of the website and only navigate to the home page of each of the sites.
+* The Facebook, Instagram and Youtube links are purely for the educational purposes of the website and only navigate to the home page of each of the sites.

 * It also contains an email link which uses a mailto function to open the devices preferred email software.
 The email used is just a dummy email to show how the user interacts with the link.